jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

     server.accept();

-    // Send any existing payment data
-    if (this.paymentData) {
+    // Send any existing payment data to the client immediately if (this.paymentData) {
       server.send(
         JSON.stringify({